Connor-McCartney/Connor-McCartney.github.io/_pages/misc/assembly.md

     syscall
 ```

-Everytime we push something, RSP will decrease by 8, and the value will be stored there
+Everytime we push something, RSP will decrease by 8 bytes, and the value will be stored there.

+The maximum register values is 2**64, which is 8 bytes, which is why it's in 8-byte sections (although the stack should usually be 16-byte alligned for various other reasons...)

 ```